swiftDialog/swiftDialog-docs/src/content/docs/advanced/window-size.md

 ### Behaviour of `--ontop` with `--blurscreen` and existing dialog windows

 If an existing dialog is present with `--blurscreen` active, using `--ontop` will cause subsequent dialogs to appear above the blur layer.
 This allows for running a background dialog and launch additional dialogs and have them visible.
 It should be noted that if you plan to interact with these dialogs programatically, ensure you use unique command files for each.

+## `--showonallscreens`

+When used, the dialog window will appear on all virtual desktops

+If multiple screens are in use, the dialog will appear on all virtual desktops associated with the screen it was launched on.